guziy/CMOS-python-tutorial/README.md

     ipython notebook --pylab inline

 The page with a list of notebooks will appear in your browser window.
+Open the notebook `cmos2014-python-tutorial.ipynb` and switch to slideshow view to see how the content is broken into slides.